Seeing a doctor or healthcare professional

 Can water births take place in Victoria?

-If you screen negative for coronavirus (COVID-19) risk factors, water births can take place in Victoria.
+If you screen negative for symptoms associated with COVID-19, water births can take place in Victoria.

 Looking after family, children and friends

 Can I continue with care arrangements for my children?